m2ozgun/Dense-LucasKanade/README.md

 # Dense-LucasKanade
-This script is the dense implementation of the Lucas Kanade Optical flow that is implemented in OpenCV sparsely.
+This script is the dense implementation of the Lucas Kanade Optical flow that is implemented in OpenCV Python sparsely.